mcibique/vue-testing-examples/README.md

 }
 ```

-The problems starts when we want to test a component which uses the flag from the store to determine what should be displayed:
+The problems start when we want to test a component which uses the flag from the store to determine what should be displayed:

 ```html
 <template>